maryobotros/Comps-Code/readme.arc.md

          // Initializing socket variable
          var socket = io();

-         // Logging all data gathered from socket socket.on('data', function(data){
+         // Logging all data gathered from socket to change status of blinds socket.on('data', function(data){
             console.log(data);

+            // If the data is "Closed"
             if(data == "Closed"){
-               document.getElementById("status").innerHTML = "Status: Closed";
+                // Set the blind status to "Closed" document.getElementById("status").innerHTML = "Status: Closed";
             }
-            else if(data == "Open"){
+            // Otherwise is if the data is "Open" else if(data == "Open"){
-               document.getElementById("status").innerHTML = "Status: Open";
+                // Set th eblind status to "Open" document.getElementById("status").innerHTML = "Status: Open";
             }
          });